markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 ![image](assets\basic-templates\Basic_Templates_4.jpg)

-*Metadata tab on the Details page for a font in Dynamic Media Classic*
+*Metadata tab on the Details page for a font in Dynamic Media Classic.*

 Dynamic Media Classic uses the filename of this font (ACaslonPro-Semibold) as its Asset ID, however that is not the name used by the template.
 The template uses the Rich Text Format (RTF) Name, listed at the bottom.
 RTF is the native "language" of the Image Server text engine.